CSEntry, CSPro's data collection tool, is available as an Android application from the Google Play store

 .
 This application can be used to run data entry applications on devices such as phones or tablets running Android version 4.0 (Ice Cream Sandwich) or higher.
 CSPro data entry applications can be designed on Windows machines and then run on either Windows or Android devices.
 This is a "build once, deploy many" system, whereby the running behavior across the two operating systems is very similar, so you have the freedom to decide what device you want to use to conduct CAPI surveys

 In the Android environment you will only be able to run binary data entry applications (.pen files

 ).
 You will not be able to execute .ent files or any other kind of CSPro application (concatenation, batch processing, etc.).
 This .pen file, along with the .pff runtime script, constitute the two files needed to run a data entry application on an Android device.

-All applications on the Android device must be stored in the <external storage>/csentry/ folder on your device.
+All applications on the Android device must be stored in the csentry folder on your device.
 Connect your Android device to your computer and, via USB transfer, copy your .pen and .pff files to the Android device.
 Generally the device's external storage is its SD card.
-If you have already run the CSEntry application, the csentry folder will have been automatically created for you.
-Otherwise, you must create it manually before copying over any .pen and .pff files.
+The first time you run the CSEntry application, the csentry folder will be automatically created for you.
 The application searches subdirectories located in the csentry folder, so it is possible to add multiple applications while maintaining a clean directory structure.

-As in the Windows environment, the Android application does not encrypt data files, but simply stores all data in plain UTF-8 encoded text files.
+As in the Windows environment, the Android application does not encrypt data files by default.
 Fortunately, it is easy to encrypt an Android device so that all files stored on it are encrypted.
-If you do not want your data to be stored in plaintext, on your Android device:
+On your Android device:

 - Go to Settings.